 Our 2018 digital maturity research with BCG mapped out a plan to help brands progress on their journey to digital marketing maturity.
 This year, given the rising importance of first-party data and privacy-focused measures, BCG identified six additional factors, both organizational and technical, that brands should consider to better serve their consumers in a responsible way.

 Explore each step using the dropdown menu below, and keep in mind that at any given point, each company will be more focused on different enablers, depending on their current level of maturity.

 Paving a data-driven, privacy-safe path forward

 As we work together to fully understand the impact of this global pandemic on digital marketing, the crisis reinforces some of the key messages outlined above.
-In a world where consumer behavior is evolving rapidly, brands that are able to build their first-party data capabilities can speed up their journey in the digital marketing curve.
+In a world where consumer behavior is evolving rapidly, brands that are able to build their first-party data strategy and capabilities can speed up their journey in the digital marketing curve.

-For a deep dive into the findings from the study, including each phase of digital marketing maturity explained in detail and a step-by-step guide on how to implement smarter, more responsible marketing, download the full report from Google and BCG below.
+For a deep dive into the findings from the study, including each phase of digital marketing maturity explained in detail and a step-by-step guide on how to implement smarter, more responsible personalized marketing, download the full report from Google and BCG below.